ayushsarode/ayushsarode/readme.md

 # Hey, I'm Ayush
 <ul>
-- I'm currently learning Golang and Cloud Technologies<br>
+- I'm currently learning Golang and Cloud Technologies <br>
-- Delving into Java for mastering data structures and algorithms. <br>
+- Exploring Kubernetes and contributing to open-source projects. <br>
 - Actively sharing my knowledge and progress with the community.

 </ul>